 She Walks By and I Just Know She Is the One.

 So, seeing the woman with dark hair from 50 paces is very much like spotting one of my preferred breeds across an open field.

 And when I get her to the table, even is she’s my type, and she’s interested, there’s got to be the next part: relating.
 Does she make my brain sizzle?
 Is our conversation equally balanced?
 Does she have more going on in her life than work and the gym?
 Is there a place to slot me in for some activities?

 With the smiling woman, cute as a button, and run-obsessed, is there anything else?
 Is she working on anything extra?
 Does she have ambitions beyond having fun when she’s not running or working?

-I wonder if I’m only going to be interested with artistic women.
+I wonder if I’m only going to be interested in artistic women.
 As a writer, I need someone else who shares a passion for creative expression.
-Another person who can appreciate the whim of the creative process that can hear, “I’m really hitting stride on this project, can we skip tonight?” and not freak out.
+Another person who can appreciate the whim of the creative process can hear, “I’m really hitting stride on this project, can we skip tonight?” and not freak out.
 If the person doesn’t have that burning desire, what does this mean to them?
 Does it mean I’m not that interested in her?
 Does it mean that she is not a priority in my life?

 But more than that, what is SHE bringing into the relationship?
 What passions and creative ideas can she bring into the relationship?

 If there’s nothing there.
 The wag simply becomes a wag.
 “Wow, a very attractive woman.”
 Just like the woman at the top of the page.
 (Happily married, I’m sure < I project.)
 She is a woman with potential.
 She’s a breed and fit I like.